 5. Fatty liver releases glucose to cause diabetes

 This is the first time glucose production by the liver has been observed independently of external signals, especially hormones.
-This finding could explain the development of type 2 diabetes in patients with the “fatty liver” syndrome, in addition to any overt insulin imbalance.
+This finding might explain the development of type 2 diabetes in patients with the “fatty liver” syndrome, in addition to any overt insulin imbalance.
 To confirm this, the UNIGE researchers are considering changing the shape of the mitochondria in the liver cells of overweight mice to see whether this excess production of glucose triggers abnormally high blood sugar levels that lead to diabetes.

 Therefore, for obese type 2 diabetes, improving fatty liver can improve blood sugar.